 Are you looking to replace your old clothesline or looking for a clothesline for your new home?
 Whatever your reason, choosing a clothesline is a crucial decision to make.
-With such an extensive range and sizes can confuse anyone.
-With so many brands, types, material, and colours of clothes lines to choose from, you may find it a bit daunting.
-There are many companies which make clotheslines that can suit all kinds of spaces and shapes such as Topline Clotheslines that offers a modern way of drying clothes indoors.
+Such an extensive range and sizes can confuse anyone.
+With so many brands, types, materials, and colours of clotheslines to choose from, you may find it a bit daunting.
+Many companies make clotheslines that can suit all kinds of spaces and shapes such as Topline Clotheslines which offers a modern way of drying clothes indoors.
 Understanding your needs will help you to zero down to the one which is most suitable for you.
 Some of the essential factors are:

 Where will it be located?

 You should have a clear idea about the location where you want to keep your clothesline.
 Look for a place which has good air circulation and is also convenient.